[Updated December 2020]

 1. Cape Town

-Surprise, surprise, Cape Town is at the top of the list again (and no, we didn’t diddle the votes!)
-The Mother City still and always has come out at the top of any destination list – even that of the New York Times!
-With a rapidly improving public transport system and an ever changing array of fantastic restaurants and hotels, Cape Town is becoming more enticing to visitors by the day.
+Surprise, surprise, Cape Town is at the top of the list again!
+The Mother City still and always has come out at the top of any destination list.
+With a rapidly improving public transport system and an ever-changing array of fantastic restaurants and hotels, Cape Town is becoming more enticing to visitors by the day.
 Whether it’s hiking, lazing on the beach, shopping or catching up on the city’s 360+ year history, Cape Town will never disappoint.